-- 17. The Industrial Emissions Directive (IED, ENV) specifies the standards for developing transformation plans intended for managing pollution, decarbonisation and circular economy at the installation level.
-This regulation is planned to take effect for energy-intensive businesses on 30 June 2030, and for all other sectors, beginning in 2030. - 18.
+- 76.17.
+The Industrial Emissions Directive (IED, ENV) specifies the standards for developing transformation plans intended at for managing pollution, decarbonisation, and the circular economy at the installation level.
+This regulation is planned to take effect for energy-intensive businesses on 30 June 30, 2030, and for all other sectors, beginning in 2030. - 77.18.
 The transformation plans are the relevant provision for these needs, which span a number of crucial areas.
-The transformation plans aim to address pollution, decarbonisation and circular economy.
-These plans are unique to each installation, and while decarbonisation elements may link to neutrality plans under the EU ETS Directive, they cannot be used to fulfil the EU ETS climate-neutrality plan criteria.
-The complete obligation to establish these transformation plans will not take effect until the updated IED is accepted by co-legislators, which is expected to occur in 2030. - 19.
-The transformation plans are not directly aligned with the Paris Agreement's 1.5 °C target.
-Instead, they offer guiding principles for operators to follow.
+The transformation plans aim to address pollution, decarbonisation, and the circular economy.
+These plans are unique to each installation, and while decarbonisation elements may link to neutrality plans under the EU ETS Directive, they cannot be utilised used to fulfil the EU ETS climate reneutrality plan criteria.
+The complete obligation to establish these transformation plans will not take effect until the updated IED is accepted by co-legislators, which is expected to occur in 2030. - 78.19.
+The transformation plans are not directly aligned with the Paris Agreement's Agreement's 1.5 °C target.
+Instead, they give offer guiding principles for operators to follow.
 Operators must establish a transformation strategy, which is non-prescriptive.
-These plans are strategy papers that outline how installations will become sustainable, clean, circular, resource-efficient and climate-neutral by 2050. - 20.
-The transformation plans should include detailed information about the installation, historical emissions, the conditions enabling historical emissions, milestones and targets, including intermediate goals, the conditions enabling the achievement of these milestones and targets, measures and investments planned to meet the targets, and estimated impacts of these measures and investments. - 21.
-The transformation plans are part of the installation's overall Environmental Management System (EMS).
+These plans are strategy papers that outline how installations will become sustainable, clean, circular, resourceefficient, and climate-neutral by 2050.

+- 79.20.
+The transformation plans should include detailed information about the installation, historical emissions, the conditions enabling historical emissions, milestones and targets, including intermediate goals, the conditions enabling the achievement of these milestones and targets, measures and investments planned to meet the targets, and estimated impacts of these measures and investments. - 80:21.
+The transformation plans are part of the installation's installation's overall Environmental Management System (EMS).
 An external audit of the EMS, including a conformance review of the transformation plan, is needed one year after the plan is created.
-The content of the transformation plans will be established in a delegated act that must be enacted by 30 June 2026 and evaluated by 31 December 2034.
-The transformation plans are part of the installation's EMS.
-Thus, they are subject to external audits every three years. - 22.
-This rule assures that EU installations take substantial efforts toward sustainability, with an emphasis on extensive planning and frequent evaluations to achieve long-term environmental goals.
+The content of the transformation plans will be established in a delegated act that must be enacted by 30 June 30, 2026 and evaluated by 31 December 31, 2034.
+The transformation plans are part of the installation's EMS, they are subject to external audits every three years. - 81.22.
+This rule assures that EU installations take substantial efforts toward sustainability, with an emphasis on extensive planning and frequent evaluations to achieve long-term environmental goals. - 82.-[On-going, to understand reporting obligations, how it links with CTP and CSRD.]

-AI.1.8 Energy action plan (EED)
+4AI.1.8 Energy action plan (EED)

-- 23. The Energy Efficiency Directive (EED) requires firms to create an action plan based on an energy audit every four years beginning in 2026, as detailed in Article 11(2) (ENER).
-This clause underlines the need for businesses to prioritise energy efficiency at the corporate level. - 24.
-Article 11(2) distinguishes two types of organisations based on their energy use.
+- 83.23.
+The Energy Efficiency Directive (EED) requires firms to create an action plan based on an energy audit every four years beginning in 2026, as detailed in Article 11(2) (ENER).
+This clause underlines the necessityneed for businesses to prioritise energy efficiency at the corporate level. - 84.24.
+Article 11(2) distinguishes two types of organizations organisations based on their energy use.
 Undertakings with an average annual energy use of more than 85 TJ during the last three years must establish an energy management system.
-Undertakings with an average annual usage greater than 10 TJ but less than

-- 85 TJ must undertake an energy audit if they do not have an energy management system in place.
+Undertakings with an average annual usage greater than 10 TJ but less than 85 TJ must undertake an energy audit if they do not have an energy management system in place.
 Based on the findings of this audit, which will be undertaken at least once every four years beginning in 2026, these firms must provide a specific and achievable action plan.
-This action plan must be based on suggestions from the energy audits, ensuring that businesses take practical actions to improve their energy efficiency. - 25.
+This action plan must be based on the suggestions from the energy audits, ensuring that businesses take practical actions to improve their energy efficiency. - 85.25.
 The regulation requires energy-intensive firms to use systematic techniques to control and minimise their energy use, therefore contributing to overall energy efficiency and sustainability goals.